Our expert Edinburgh based criminal lawyers can help with all aspects of your defence. We are available 24/7 and provide:

 24 Hour Access

-McSporrans have such expert criminal solicitors available 24 hours per day to ensure that you can access representation in emergency situations.
-As criminal lawyers you can be assured that they treat all enquiries in the strictest confidence.
+Our Edinburgh criminal law solicitors are available 24 hours per day to ensure that you can access representation in emergency situations.
+As criminal lawyers you can be assured that we treat all enquiries in the strictest confidence.